plexsystems/sinker/README.md

 ![logo](logo.png)

 `sinker` syncs container images from one registry to another.
-This is useful in cases where you need to have images that exist in a public container registry, in a private one.
+This is useful in cases when you rely on images that exist in a public container registry, but need to pull from a private registry.

 See the [example](https://github.com/plexsystems/sinker/tree/main/example) folder for more details on the produced files.